tao200112/ticketing-ai/GOOGLE_OAUTH_SETUP.md

 -- Create index for auth_provider
 CREATE INDEX IF NOT EXISTS idx_users_auth_provider ON users(auth_provider);

+-- Ensure password_hash allows NULL for OAuth users
+DO $$
+BEGIN
+    IF EXISTS (
+        SELECT 1
+        FROM information_schema.columns
+        WHERE table_name = 'users'
+        AND column_name = 'password_hash'
+        AND is_nullable = 'NO'
+    ) THEN
+        ALTER TABLE users
+        ALTER COLUMN password_hash DROP NOT NULL;

+        RAISE NOTICE 'Removed NOT NULL constraint from password_hash column';
+    ELSE
+        RAISE NOTICE 'password_hash column already allows NULL';
+    END IF;
+END $$;

+-- Create index for auth_provider
+CREATE INDEX IF NOT EXISTS idx_users_auth_provider ON users(auth_provider);

 -- Update existing users to have 'email' as auth_provider if null UPDATE users
 SET auth_provider = 'email'